2008 Turkish Super Cup

 The 2008 Turkish Super Cup was a football match between the Süper Lig champions Galatasaray, and the Turkish Cup winners Kayserispor.
 This was the third Super Cup match, played on 17 August 2008, in Duisburg, MSV-Arena.
-Galatasaray won the game 2–1 with goals of Harry Kewell and Shabani Nonda, while Mehmet Topuz scored a last minute goal for his side as a sign of Kayserispor's effort.
+Galatasaray won the game 2–1 with goals from Harry Kewell and Shabani Nonda, while Mehmet Topuz scored a last-minute consolation goal for his side.